 - Tiered levels of support based on the student’s response to interventions.

-- Accommodation and modifications that are tailored to the student’s individual needs.
+- Specialized in-class support and modifications that are tailored to the child’s individual needs.

 - A variety of assessment methods to monitor performance and progress.